ljbade/wolf4sdl/README.txt

  - Linux
  - BSD variants

+Only little endian platforms like x86 are supported, yet.

 This port includes the OPL2 emulator from MAME, so you can not only hear the Adlib sounds but also music without any Adlib-compatible soundcards!
 Digitized sounds are played on 8 channels!
 So in a fire fight you will always